-NB: The CCIC is specifically designed for experienced and practising conference interpreters
+NB: The CCIC is specifically designed for experienced and practising conference interpreters.

-The CCIC’s 27 students will work some 5 hours per day in state-of-the-art 2-person ISO booths equipped with screens.
+The CCIC’s 27 students will work approximately 5 hours per day in state-of-the-art 2-person ISO booths equipped with screens.
 A wide range of technical and general subjects (economy, geopolitics, defence, environment, philosophy, history, etc.) will be briefed under authentic conference conditions, including formal UN-format mock meetings.
 Several in-depth and specialised language breakout sessions, concentrating on a particular mode of interpretation and/or language pair, are also featured.

 In addition to the core curriculum, daily specialised modules in a variety of fields (consecutive techniques, B-language strategies, preparation and use of texts, meeting terminology and practice, booth and stress management, marketing and negotiation, chuchotage, interpreting literature, etc.) and briefings on AIIC and the profession, are provided.
 Practical exercises in ‘chuchotage’ are also featured, using real-life scenarios.

 We have negotiated advantageous room rates both at the Hilton Cambridge City Centre hotel venue and at nearby Christ’s College.